 Overview and Rationale

 As a community we have high expectations of behaviour and achievement for every member.
 This policy aims to ensure consistency in the way all staff, students, parents and carers promote behaviour for learning in the classroom and throughout the school.
 It is based on clear values; mutual respect, fairness and inclusion.
 It promotes building positive relationships and self-regulation, respect for others and the importance of actively listening to all members of the school community.
 It is relevant to every member of the school community and is inclusive of existing Anti- Bullying, Attendance, Equality, Exclusions and Staff Conduct policies.
-As per the DfE Guidance, , this policy applies to student behaviours throughout the journey to and from school, whenever wearing school uniform and identifiable as students of the school, and when off site on school trips and events.
+As per the DfE Guidance, Behaviour in Schools 2024, this policy applies to student behaviours throughout the journey to and from school, whenever wearing school uniform and identifiable as students of the school, and when off site on school trips and events.
 Furthermore, it applies to behaviours at any time, whether in school or not, that could affect the school’s reputation or orderly running, or pose a risk to the wellbeing of other students or members of the public.

 Behaviour for learning needs to be taught, modelled, reinforced and reviewed.